Tuesday, April 7, 2026

 3-6: Andersen

-• 3rd grade: The students will learn their third piece of music for the concert.
+• 3rd grade: The students will continue memorization of their spring concert music.

-• 4th grade: The students will learn their third piece of music for the concert.
+• 4th grade: The students will continue memorization of their spring concert music.

-• 5th grade: The students will learn their third piece of music for the concert.
+• 5th grade: The students will continue memorization of their spring concert music.

-• 6th grade: The students will learn their third piece of music for the concert.
+• 6th grade: The students will continue memorization of their spring concert music.

 Spanish/ Latin